cellgeni/nf-upload2irods/README.md

 ## Usage Notes

-- Only one operation mode can be used per pipeline run (`--upload` OR `--metadata`)
+- Only one operation mode can be used per pipeline run (`--upload` OR `--attach_metadata` OR `--get_metadata`)
 - File paths must be absolute paths to avoid ambiguity
-- iRODS collections for metadata attachment must exist before running the pipeline
+- iRODS collections for metadata attachment and retrieval must exist before running the pipeline
 - Metadata files can be in either CSV or JSON format
 - When using `--remove_existing_metadata`, all existing metadata will be removed before adding new metadata
 - Large file uploads may take considerable time depending on network bandwidth